How Firm a Foundation (novel): Plot summary

+Reception

+The book was reviewed by Daniel Ostrowski for the Polish fanzine Fahrenheit, Luiza Dobrzyńska for Paradoks, and by Bartosz Szczyżański for Poltergeist.

+Editions

+The book was translated to several languages, including German and Polish.

 Audiobook

 Charles Keating narrates the audiobook version of How Firm a Foundation.
 Actor Oliver Wyman narrated the first two Safehold books (Off Armageddon Reef and By Schism Rent Asunder), and Jason Culp narrated the third and fourth books (By Heresies Distressed and A Mighty Fortress).